How virtual thin sections are created

-Thin sections for the virtual microscope have to be very high quality and ultra-clean, but the perfect section does not exist.
+Thin sections for the Virtual Microscope have to be very high quality and ultra-clean, but the perfect section does not exist.
 Unlike a conventional thin section, it is possible for a virtual microscope thin section to be seen by thousands of people, so a lot of effort goes into producing quality sections.
-In the course of preparing samples for the virtual microscope we have seen quite a few things that are artefacts and contamination.
-They are presented here for those who may be unfamiliar with what they look like.
+In the course of preparing samples for the Virtual Microscope we have seen quite a few things that are artefacts and contamination.

 The 'raw' resources from which the specimen is created are combined in a folder structure with the HTML5 viewer software on the server.
-Each virtual microscope thin section is presented in an iframe by the Drupal management system, allowing users to study the thin sections at the same resolution at which they were created.
-The HTML5 virtual microscope application will work across most platforms, including Windows, Mac OS and Linux, and will also work on the iPad and the more powerful android tablets.
+Each Virtual Microscope thin section is presented in an iframe by the Drupal management system, allowing users to study the thin sections at the same resolution at which they were created.
+The HTML5 Virtual Microscope application will work across most platforms, including Windows, Mac OS and Linux, and will also work on the iPad and android tablets.

-If you would like to know more about the features you see in the virtual microscope, or how geologists identify and classify rocks and minerals, there are lots of resources available.
+If you would like to know more about the features you see in the Virtual Microscope, or how geologists identify and classify rocks and minerals, check out these resources.